multiversx/mx-chain-go/txcache/README.md

 Transaction **A** is considered **more valuable (for the Network)** than transaction **B** if **it has a higher PPU**.

-If two transactions have the same PPU, they are ordered using an arbitrary, but deterministic rule: the transaction with the higher [fnv32(transactionHash)](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) "wins" the comparison.
+If two transactions have the same PPU, they are ordered using an arbitrary, but deterministic rule: the transaction with the "lower" transaction hash "wins" the comparison.

 Pseudo-code: